pcting/docker-recipes/hadoop-single-node/README.md

 Yet another Hadoop docker image.
-Here's some details of what this image has:
+Here are some of the features:

+ * Use environment variable AUTHORIZED_SSH_PUBLIC_KEY to inject your public key into the OpenSSH Server running in the container.
+ * Multiple volumes can be mounted to persist HDFS data and logs.
+ * Ports can be exposed to access Yarn, MapReduce, OpenSSH Server, and Zookeeper.
- * Ubuntu 13.10 amd64
+ * Based off of Ubuntu 13.10 amd64

+Listed below are the services that are brought up in the container:

- * Hadoop 2.2.0
+ * Hadoop 2.2.0 (YARN and HDFS)
  * OpenSSH Server
  * Zookeeper